AndyL86/Portfolio2/README.md

 # Large Explosion Idea - Rock, Paper, Scissors, Lizard, Spock Game

-'Large Explosion Idea - Rock, Paper, Scissors, Lizard, Spock' is a game designed to demonstrate how Javascript can be easily utilised for a variety of requirements when building a website.
+'Large Explosion Idea - Rock, Paper, Scissors, Lizard, Spock' (RPSLS) is a game designed to demonstrate how Javascript can be easily utilised for a variety of requirements when building a website.
 The site is targeted towards fans of web based games and the popular tv series 'The Big Bang Theory' as well as fellow developers looking to understand alternative Javascript concepts.

-Large Explosion Idea - RPSLS is a fully responsive interactive game that asks users to choose one of the 5 options (Rock, Paper, Scissors, Lizard, Spock) and in turn generates a random computer choice, the first player to reach a score of 10 wins the match.
+Large Explosion Idea - RPSLS is a fully responsive interactive game that asks users to choose one of the 5 options (Rock, Paper, Scissors, Lizard, Spock) and in turn generates a random computer choice in response, the first player to reach a score of 10 wins the match.

 ![Responsive image](assets/images/responsive.png)